- Education and Science»

-The duration for this diploma course however is between 12 to 18 months.
+The duration of this diploma course, however, is between 12 to 18 months.
 Most online colleges will permit students up to 18 months to go through and complete the interior design program.

 However, most students learning this course online often complete it within 12 months.

-These are the benefits of distant learning studies; it’s at your own pace.
+These are the benefits of distance learning studies; it’s at your own pace.

 This is the Beginning of a Fantastic Career . . .
 Go for It

 If you are interested in being an interior designer with an emphasis on designing interiors primarily for residential clients, this is for you.
-You have the choice to decide to work with your diploma, or further your studies by going for a degree program in interior design study.
+You have the choice to decide to work with your diploma or further your studies by going for a degree program in interior design.